Types of butterflies whose wings can be found in our jewellery

 Graphium antheus

-this medium-sized butterfly from the family Swallowtails (Papilionidae) is found in tropical and sub-Saharan Africa.
-It flies year-round, but most frequently in November and December.
+This medium-sized butterfly is from the family Papilionidae (PapilionidaeIt occurs in tropical and sub-Saharan Africa.
+It flies year-round, but most in November and December.
 It was described in 1849.
-Its wingspan is 65 to 70 mm in males, with females averaging 5 to 10 mm larger.
+Its wingspan is 65 to 70 mm in males, females are on average 5 to 10 mm larger.
 It was first described in 1775 by the linen and wool merchant Pieter Cramer, who became famous as an entomologist.

 Graphium antipathes

-medium-sized butterfly of the family Swallowtails (Papilionidae) is found in South and Southeast Asia.
+medium-sized butterfly of the family PapilionidaePapilionidae) is found in South and Southeast Asia.
 It is a white butterfly with multiple black stripes and yellow and orange spots.
 Its wingspan is about 80 mm.
 It was described as early as 1775 by Pietro Cramer, an entomologist who traded in wool and flax.

 Graphium eurypylus